-- 4.47 The objective of this policy, within the Joint Neighbourhood Plan Area, is to direct development in such a way as to respect the definition and separate characters of the settlements of Croxton, Brettenham, (including Arlington Way), Kilverstone and Rushford and the neighbouring settlement of Thetford - 4.
-48 A consistent concern raised by local residents of both parishes regarding the large-scale growth proposed in the SUE, has been the landscape impact of new growth on the outskirts of Thetford and that it may lead to the coalescence of Thetford with the surrounding parishes and the subsequent loss of this rural identity, tranquillity and character.
-This issue also emerged during the survey of Character areas where it was noted by the Survey Teams that, the visual amenity value of undeveloped land between parts of a settlement contributed to the overall character of that area and was considered to have a community environmental value - 4.49 In responding to the questionnaire, the planning application for the SUE, and in the development of the Breckland Core Strategy together with the Thetford Area Action Plan, residents have strongly expressed the view that no further development should be considered north of the A11 by pass, as this would inevitably lead directly to the loss of the separate character and identity of the existing rural communities. - 4.50 Similar concerns have been voiced in Brettenham and Kilverstone in relation to the loss of rural identity of the various settlements within the parish. - 4.51 This policy builds on the work of the Character Appraisal and introduces the need to highlight some specific areas that require protection from development, in order to reinforce the distinctiveness of the rural settlements and protect their rural identity and prevent settlement coalescence. - 4.52 In addition it should be noted that the highlighted areas are located on safeguarded minerals resource sites (sand and gravel) under adopted Minerals and Waste Core Strategy Policy CS16 and that mineral extraction is not an inappropriate use of land in the countryside. - 4.53 To justify the inclusion of this policy, two distinct factors need to be present.
+- 4.45 The objective of this policy, within the Joint Neighbourhood Plan Area, is to direct development in such a way as to respect the definition and separate characters of the settlements of Croxton, Brettenham, (including Arlington Way), Kilverstone and Rushford and the neighbouring settlement of Thetford - 4.
+46 A consistent concern raised by local residents of both parishes regarding the large-scale growth proposed in the SUE, has been the landscape impact of new growth on the outskirts of Thetford and that it may lead to the coalescence of Thetford with the surrounding parishes and the subsequent loss of this rural identity, tranquillity and character.
+This issue also emerged during the survey of Character areas where it was noted by the Survey Teams that, the visual amenity value of undeveloped land between parts of a settlement contributed to the overall character of that area and was considered to have a community environmental value.
+Policy JNP11 reflects these important community considerations in the designation of the Identified Protected Areas.
+Their purpose is to respect the character and identity of the various settlements, to support their predominantly open and undeveloped character and to prevent the coalescence of Thetford with the identified rural settlements. - 4.47 In responding to the questionnaire, the planning application for the SUE, and in the development of the Breckland Core Strategy together with the Thetford Area Action Plan, residents have strongly expressed the view that no further development should be considered north of the A11 by pass, as this would inevitably lead directly to the loss of the separate character and identity of the existing rural communities. - 4.48 Similar concerns have been voiced in Brettenham and Kilverstone in relation to the loss of rural identity of the various settlements within the parish. - 4.49 This policy builds on the work of the Character Appraisal and introduces the need to highlight some specific areas that require protection from development, in order to reinforce the distinctiveness of the rural settlements and protect their rural identity and prevent settlement coalescence. - 4.50 In addition it should be noted that the highlighted areas are located on safeguarded minerals resource sites (sand and gravel) under adopted Minerals and Waste Core Strategy Policy CS16 and that mineral extraction is not an inappropriate use of land in the countryside. - 4.51 To justify the inclusion of this policy, two distinct factors need to be present.
 The first is that the landscape itself either surrounding the settlements or parts thereof is of sufficient intrinsic value to warrant protection from development.
 The second is that these areas are under a realistic threat or risk of future development pressure within the Plan period.